1934 Dizzy, Daffy and Ducky

 As a team, the Cardinals ran hot and cold through the 1934 season, the brothers Dean doing all they could to keep the team strong.
 Off the mound, however, they did plenty to wreck the team’s chemistry.

-When Dizzy complained early on that he and Daffy each earned half the salary of pitching teammate Wild Bill Hallahan—claiming they were both twice as good—the rest of the Cardinal staff stewed.
+When Dizzy complained early on that he and Daffy each earned half the salary of pitching teammate Wild Bill Hallahan—claiming they were both twice as good—the other Cardinals pitchers stewed.
 Then came an exhibition at Detroit in early August.
 The Deans went AWOL, and when manager Frankie Frisch returned to St. Louis and fined the two, Dizzy and Daffy went crazy.
 They tore the locker room apart and ripped up their uniforms.
 When reporters burst in to get the scoop, the Deans, using their self-taught public relations know-how, repeated the scene for the flashbulbs.

 The Deans stayed away for a week before realizing this was one dispute they couldn’t win; their teammates started to tire of their antics, and besides, the Cardinals won seven of eight games in their absence.